resim-ai/open-core/docs/resim/metrics/metrics_data.md

 )
 ```

 We also generally support a "fluent API" style for declaring `MetricsData`, which becomes more useful when trying to make new metrics and data and write them at the same time.
-But the above would be equivalent to:
+The above would be equivalent to:

 ```
 timestamps_data = (